OfferZen-Community/iot_robots-activity-create_aws_thing/readme.md

 <img src="images/attach_policy_1.png">

-2. We've created a policy called <b>maker-policy</b> that has all the required permissions for this exercize.
+2. We've created a policy called <b>maker-policy</b> that has all the required permissions for this exercise.
 Search for it, select it, and click on "Register Thing".

 <img src="images/attach_policy_2.png">

 That's it!
-You've created a thing, created a certifiate and attached it to your thing, and attached a policy to your thing.
+You've created a thing, created a certificate and attached it to your thing, and attached a policy to your thing.

 If you're interested in how the policy has been set up, you can click on "Secure", then "Policies", and search for maker-policy to have a look at the policy document.